a16z-infra/ai-town/README.md

 The container will keep running in the background if you pass `-d`.
 After you've done it once, you can `stop` and `start` services.

-- The frontend will be running on localhost port 5173.
+- The frontend will be running on http://localhost:5173.
-- The backend will be running on localhost port 3210 (3211 for the http api).
+- The backend will be running on http://localhost:3210 (3211 for the http api).
-- The dashboard will be running on localhost port 6791.
+- The dashboard will be running on http://localhost:6791.

 To log into the dashboard and deploy from the convex CLI, you will need to generate an admin key.